 This article will outline each of the 7 mechanisms, briefly describing each, their market share, and expected trends.

 Utility Green Pricing:

 Renewable power can be sold by the utility to residential and non-residential customers through utility green pricing programs.
 Typically, the utility company generates the green power and produces RECs to the customer that are proportionate to the quantity of green power they purchase.
 In this pricing program, the customers pay for the green power simply as another line item added to their utility bill.
 Currently, utilities are developing new, larger pricing programs that are driving the growth of this procurement mechanism.
-In 2016, utility green pricing programs experienced growth overall, with sales increasing by 6% and a 3% increase in participation to 816,000 customers buying about 8 million MWh of green power, seen below.
+Utility green pricing sales grew by about 9% from 2017 to 2018 with about 966,000 customers obtaining about 9.7 million MWh of renewable energy through utility green pricing programs in 2018 as seen below.

 Due to its trending growth, many utilities have reported that they are considering or are in the process of developing new types of green pricing programs to meet the heightened demand of renewable energy from their customers.